groupgets/purethermal1-uvc-capture/readme.md

 https://www.realvnc.com/en/raspberrypi/

-If you purchase the raspberry pi touchscreen, you can also very easily have a handheld IR camera if you don't have access to a wirless network.
+If you purchase the raspberry pi touchscreen, you can also very easily have a handheld IR camera if you don't have access to a wirless network and can't just use your phone.
 The UI file would most likely need to be resized/adjusted using Qt Designer mentioned in UI Development at the bottom of this document in order to properly fit the UI on the 800x400 screen.

 ### IR Data Viewer Abilities